mercadopago/devsite-docs/guides/payments/web-payment-checkout/latest/configurations.en.md

 ```
 ]]]

-Once set up, you’ll see a conversion associated to the configured label everytime a payment is approved through your Mercado Pago Checkout.
+Once set up, you’ll see a conversion associated to the configured label everytime a payment is approved through your Checkout Pro.

 > NOTE
 >